kounkou/kounkou.github.io/_posts/2019-06-09-worse-case-binary-search.md

 ```

 let's explain what the algorithm did step by step.
 1. From the first the initial array, we chose the mid element (3) and saw that the element we are looking for (5)
 is bigger than 3
 2. so we took the second half of the array composed of [4,5]
-3. we applied the same algorithm as in 1) and obtain the elemt 5 which is equal to the element we were looking for.
+3. we applied the same algorithm as in 1) and obtain the element 5 which is equal to the element we were looking for.

 ## Worse case time complexity

-The above example is the perfect case of worse case binary search.
+The above example is the perfect case of a worse case binary search.
 And we want to know what exactly is the Time Complexity
-of that worst case scenario.
+of that worst-case scenario.
 For me, the best way is to start by explaining exactly what we are looking for here.
 The worse case time complexity here refers to a number for which we have the maximum height through the execution of the algorithm.
-That height is obtained at a level where we have n children as on [script 1], and that number is a power of 2 as the initial is halved everytime.
+That height is obtained at a level where we have children as on [script 1], and that number is a power of 2 as the initial is halved every time.
 We can see that at level 0 with have 1 parent,
-then at level 1 we have 2 children, etc.
+then at level 1, we have 2 children, etc.
-That can be writen as :
+That can be written as :

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\2^k=n" title="logarithm" />

-k being the highest level we want, to determine the worse case complixity of the binary search
+k is the highest level we want, to determine the worse case complexity of the binary search
 can be obtained by using the log property.